spotify/super-smash-brogp/README.md

 # super-smash-brogp

-Sends and retrieves BGP prefixes for fun.
+Sends and withdraws BGP prefixes for fun.

 ## Purpose